Skip to content

 On May 30, 2026, the ransomware group Krybit added activ88-interim.com to its leak site and published internal files exfiltrated from Activ’Interim 88, a French temporary employment agency founded in 2008 that matches job seekers with employers.

 Public reporting indicates the company suffered a ransomware attack in which attackers gained access to internal systems, exfiltrated files, and later listed the victim on Krybit’s onion site.
-The exact number of people whose data was exposed remains unknown.
+The exact number of people whose data may have been exposed remains unknown.
 Available reporting describes the exposed material as internal files; specific data types such as names, contact details, employment records or payroll information have not been independently verified in open sources.
 No ransom demand deadline has been publicly confirmed for this incident.

 Why This Matters for You and Your Family